-The prognosis for patients with this cell type will vary depending on the mix and ratio of epithelial and sarcomatoid cells that are present in each case.
+The prognosis for patients with biphasic mesothelioma varies depending on the ratio of epithelial and sarcomatoid cells present in each case.

 In one study involving 85 pleural mesothelioma patients with a variety of cellular subtypes, people with the biphasic subtype had an average survival of about 15 months.
 Those with the epithelial subtype displayed the highest average survival — more than 22 months.

 The researchers observed slightly better survival among biphasic patients whose tumors had mostly epithelial cells, compared to those with mostly sarcomatoid cells.
 While the survival advantage was only 16 days, sarcomatoid cells are less responsive to treatment than epithelial cells.
 As a result, biphasic patients with a lower number of sarcomatoid cells tend to see better results from treatment.